Source Player Core pg. 231 2.0

 - Legendary existence of a long-lost noble heir, secret doctrines of a religion

-On most topics, you can use simple DCs for checks to Recall Knowledge.
+You can use simple DCs to check and recall knowledge on most topics.
 For a check about a specific creature, trap, or other subject with a level, use a level-based DC (adjusting for rarity as needed).
-You might adjust the difficulty down, maybe even drastically, if the subject is especially notorious or famed.
-Knowing simple tales about an infamous dragon’s exploits, for example, might be incredibly easy for the dragon’s level or even just a simple trained DC.
+Adjust the difficulty even drastically if the subject is especially notorious or famed.
+For example, knowing simple tales about an infamous dragon’s exploits might be incredibly easy for the dragon’s level or even just a simple trained DC.

 Alternative Skills

-As noted in the action’s description, a character might attempt to Recall Knowledge using a different skill than the ones listed as the default options.
+As noted in the action’s description, a character might attempt to recall knowledge using a skill different from the ones listed as the default options.
 If the skill is highly applicable, like using Medicine to identify a medicinal tonic, you probably don’t need to adjust the DC.
-If its relevance is a stretch, adjust the DC upward as described in Adjusting Difficulty.
+Adjust the DC upward if its relevance is a stretch, as described in Adjusting Difficulty.

 Additional Knowledge